Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 The list of commands was fully documented in the datasheet accessible on the Microchip website, but it looks like they recently restricted this document under NDA and it’s no more available on their website.
 It can, however, be found [here on alternative websites](https://datasheetspdf.com/pdf-file/1297448/Microchip/ATECC508A/1).
 The ATECC508A firmware is stored in an internal ROM memory, which cannot be read nor updated.
 Our security assessment of this secure memory was therefore conducted in a black box approach.

 The data slots of the secure memory have very limited size.
 The Coldcard Mk2 wallet uses them as shown in the table below.
 The most relevant data slots have been highlighted.
+This configuration is defined in the [ae_config.h](https://github.com/Coldcard/firmware/blob/master/stm32/bootloader/ae_config.h) source file.

 <table>
   <tr>